microsoft/vscode-remote-try-go/README.md

 ## License

-Copyright Â© Microsoft Corporation All rights reserved.<br />
+Copyright © Microsoft Corporation All rights reserved.<br />
 Licensed under the MIT License.
 See LICENSE in the project root for license information.